High-level overview of networks in RiskSense.

 Networks are managed on the Organize > Networks page in RiskSense.

-When uploading data to the RiskSense platform, the user must designate a network partition for the upload.
+When uploading data to the RiskSense platform, users must designate a network partition for the upload.

-RiskSense uses Networks to determine if data should be aggregated by IP Address or by Host Name.
-This way, you can configure your networks in the RiskSense platform to match the way you perform your network scans.
+RiskSense uses Networks to determine if data should be aggregated by IP address, hostname, or a mix of the two.
+This way, you can configure your networks in the RiskSense platform to match the way you perform your network/application scans.

-If your scanners are tuned to return a hostname, we recommend you upload your scans to a network aggregated by hostname.
+If your scanners are tuned to return a hostname, we recommend you upload your scans to a hostname-based network.

-If your scanners are tuned to return a static IP address, we recommend you upload your scans to a network aggregated by IP.
+If your scanners are tuned to return a static IP address, we recommend you upload your scans to an IP-based network.

 As an example, let us say that your workstations receive hostnames but some of the devices are wireless and receive different IP addresses each time they connect to your internal network.
 In that scenario, upload your workstation-environment scans into a hostname-based network.
 Let us also say that you have a number of assets that live outside your firewall.
 These devices do not communicate with DHCP but have been issued static IP addresses.
 In this scenario, upload vulnerability scans of those external hosts to an IP-based network partition.
 Keep in mind that these scans must be uploaded to the correct network consistently to avoid accidental asset duplication in the RiskSense platform.